McCoy1701/Archimedes/architecture/decisions/01_naming_conventions.md

 - New contributors can follow established patterns

 **Negative:**
-- Draw exception creates inconsistency (not purely object-first)
+- Draw and Blit exceptions create inconsistency (not purely object-first)
 - Some functions have long names (`a_ViewportCalculateScale`)
 - Enum prefixes can be verbose (`FLEX_JUSTIFY_SPACE_BETWEEN`)

 **Accepted Trade-offs:**
-- The Draw exception's discoverability benefit outweighs naming purity
+- The Draw and Blit exceptions' discoverability benefits outweigh naming purity
 - Long descriptive names are preferred over short cryptic ones
 - Verbose enum names provide self-documentation